 #3 – The third card identifies the areas in your life you are anxious or disheartened about.
 What are your perceived weaknesses and how do they influence the situation?

-#4 – The fourth card signifies the events in your current situation that you are unaware of.
-This is usually an external factor or situation that has a direct impact on your current situation.
+#4 – The fourth card signifies the events in your current condition that you are unaware of.
+This is usually an external factor or situation that has a direct impact on your current condition.

 #5 – The fifth card is your advice card.
 It will provide you knowledge regarding what you should do or not do to overcome your apprehensions.
 If you are seeking guidance from a genuine place this card will tie in with the second card as well as the third card.